Coronavirus (COVID-19) Alert

-Young children between 6 months and 5 years old are at high risk for the flu and should get vaccinated as soon as possible.
+Young children between 6 months and 5 years old are considered to be at high risk for the flu and should get vaccinated as soon as possible.

 Other people at high risk of influenza complications include:

-- People with underlying medical conditions, such as asthma, diabetes, or heart disease
+- People with ongoing medical conditions, such as asthma, diabetes, or heart disease

-The flu vaccine is widely available throughout New York City.
-You can visit your health care provider or check nearby pharmacies to see if they have flu vaccines.
-Pharmacies only vaccinate adults who are 18 years and older.
+The flu vaccine is widely available throughout the City.
+You can visit your health care provider or check nearby locations, such as pharmacies to see if they have the flu vaccine.
+Pharmacies may vaccinate adults and children as young as 2 years of age.

-The Health and Hospitals Corporation's public health clinics and the Health Department's immunization clinic are also offering the flu vaccine.
-They serve both adults and children.
+New York City’s Health and Hospitals public health clinics also provide flu vaccines to both adults and children.